 Many companies worldwide boast green practices and community initiatives.
-However, in an effort to make their businesses more attractive to environmentally-friendly customers, their claims can sometimes be vague and missing key points.
-It’s important then to be conscious of the specific environmental strategies that are actually being implemented at the production level.
+However, in an effort to make their businesses more attractive to environmentally conscious customers, they can sometimes make vague comments without tangible evidence.
+It is important to be conscious of the specific environmental strategies that are actually implemented at the production level.
 For the distribution industry, this has never been more necessary.

-Companies like www.nationalretailsystems.com have a great record of implementing environmental policies and their lead should be followed.
-Here are some of the key things that the distribution industry can do in order to promote a more sustainable way of getting our goods where they need to be:
+Here are some of the key things that the distribution industry can do in order to promote a more sustainable way of getting our goods where they need to be.

 EPA SmartWay partnerships

 It all starts with being able to back up your statements.
 Increasingly, companies are looking at partnerships with the government to add support to their initiatives.
 In addition, they can also show that they are committed to practices that help the environment.
 For companies in the US, the EPA SmartWay partnerships are just such a means.
 Because not every company can be a partner, this is a great place to look in determining if a company makes the cut.